SelecTree: Tree Detail

 Fine textured foliage, yellow fall color.
 Dead, brown leaves tend to hang on the tree in fall.

 Erect or Spreading and requires ample growing space.

 Rounded or Spreading Shape.

 Growth Rate: 24 to 36 Inches per Year.

 Longevity Greater than 150 years.

-Leaves Lanceolate to Linear, Medium to Light Green, Bronze or Gold, Deciduous.
+Leaves Lanceolate to Linear, Green, Golden or Yellow or Orange, Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter Wildlife use it.

 Bark Dark Gray, Light Gray or Red Brown, Furrowed or Smooth.